UBC-MDS/exploratory-data-viz/chapters/en/module1.md

 ---
-title: 'Module 1: Why Data Visulization'
+title: 'Module 1: Why Visualize Data?'
 description:
   'In this module we will be learning how to create effective data visualizations to strengthen our exploratory data analysis skills and our ability to communicate insights to others.'
 prev: module0